-Because such days are not the norm for me, some days the struggle is just too much and it’s all I can to do just to muster the energy to get dressed.
+Because such days are not the norm for me.
+Some days the struggle is just too much and it’s all I can to do just to muster the energy to get dressed.
 And I accept that.
 I know that those days will come and that they will also go.
-I allow myself to have those days where I feel low and anxious and I know it’s irrational but also that it is okay because tomorrow will be okay.
+And I allow myself to have those days where I feel low and anxious and I know it’s irrational but also that it is okay because tomorrow will be okay.

 And that’s why order is so important to me.
-If I have a bad day and the chores don’t get done, it doesn’t matter – because the house isn’t so cluttered and jam packed with stuff that it takes literally minutes to get it back to a semi tidy state.
+If I have a bad day and the chores don’t get done, it doesn’t matter.
+Because the house isn’t so cluttered and jam packed with stuff.
+It takes literally minutes to get it back to a semi tidy state.

 And likewise with productivity, when I can see how much I’ve achieved I feel so positive.
 Yet if I have a day where I don’t get much done, I can quickly go downhill dwelling on wasted time and opportunities.